aimer63/fire/docs/real_estate.md

   - The house is not considered part of the liquid portfolio for future rebalancing or withdrawals.

 - **After house purchase:**
-  - The real estate value evolves stochastically using the log-normal parameters (`real_estate_mu`, `real_estate_sigma`) and inflation.
+  - The real estate value evolves stochastically using the parameters (`real_estate_mu`, `real_estate_sigma`) and inflation.
   - The real estate asset is not rebalanced, not liquidated, and not used to cover expenses.
   - All portfolio weights and rebalancing continue to apply only to the remaining liquid assets.